Bazarovinc/Sudoku_C/README.md

 ## Result
 file
 ## Errors
-* If give sudoku with errors
+* If you give sudoku with errors
 * Or sudoku didn't have decision.